neuronets/nobrainer-zoo/README.md

 nobrainer-zoo train -m neuronets/brainy "<data_train_pattern>" "<data_evaluate_pattern>"
 ```

-Other parameters are also can be changed by providing a spec file or changing them with cli command.
+Other parameters can be changed by providing a spec file or changing them with cli command.

 ```
 nobrainer-zoo train -m neuronets/brainy --spec_file <path_to_spec_file>